-13. Contingent liabilities
+15. Contingent liabilities

 The University is a defendant in a number of legal proceedings arising in the normal course of business.
 While the ultimate outcome and liability of these proceedings cannot be reasonably estimated at this time, the University believes that any settlement will not have a material adverse effect on the financial position or the results of operations of the University.
-Management has concluded that none of the claims meet the criteria for recording a liability.
+For proceedings for which the outcome of these actions is not determinable as of March 31, 2023, no provision has been made in these financial statements for any liability that may result.